 Baseball is one of the oldest interscholastic sports at Thornton Academy; the school fielded its first varsity baseball team in 1895.
 For its first quarter of a century, the Maroon and Gold played their home games a Saco Driving Park, a horse racing venue located west of the school.
-Beginning in 1920, the program called the Thornton Academy Athletic Grounds on the east side of U.S. Route 1 its home.
-Today Thornton incorporates two full-sized baseball fields on its eighty-eight acre campus.
+Beginning in 1920, the program called the Thornton Academy athletic grounds on the east side of U.S. Route 1 its home.
+Today Thornton incorporates two full-sized baseball fields on its 88-acre campus.

-In 1919 Thornton Academy joined the prestigious Telegram League, a conference comprised of a number of larger schools located in the greater Portland area.
-In the heyday of the league, the Maroon and Gold won four Telegram championships – 1937, 1954, 1958, and 1959.
-The Telegram League (now known as the Southwestern Maine Activities Association) was the last nine-inning high school baseball conference in the United States, having made the change to seven-inning contests in the 1994 season.
+In 1919, Thornton Academy joined the prestigious Telegram League, a conference comprised of a number of larger schools located in the greater Portland area.
+In the heyday of the league, the Trojans won four Telegram championships – 1937, 1954, 1958, and 1963.
+The Telegram League, now known as the Southwestern Maine Activities Association (SMAA), was the last nine-inning high school baseball conference in the United States, having made the change to seven-inning contests in the 1994 season.
+Following the 2019 season, Thornton Academy won the SMAA championship tournament to garner its first league title in 56 years.

-The Thornton Academy baseball program has also boasted some outstanding coaches who have guided the fortunes of the Golden Trojan nine.
+TA’s baseball program has also boasted some outstanding coaches.
 Francis Mears led the Maroon and Gold to 41 victories in the mid-1950’s, including a Telegram League championship and a state runner-up finish.
 Neil Serpico, a former football assistant coach at the University of Alabama under Paul “Bear” Bryant, coached two conference championship teams before leaving Saco to coach at West Chester University in Pennsylvania.
 More recently, Phil Curtis (1963-1975) and Greg Paradis (2002-2010, 2017) each eclipsed the 100-victory plateau while managing the Thornton baseball program.

 All practices and home contests take place at one of the two fields on Thornton Academy’s campus.
-Participation in Thornton baseball is a six-day per week commitment as high school teams typically play games on Tuesdays, Thursdays, and Saturdays and hold practices on the remaining weekdays.
+Participation in Thornton baseball is a six-day per week commitment as high school teams typically play games on Tuesdays, Thursdays, and Saturdays, holding practices on the remaining weekdays.

-Tryouts for Thornton Academy’s baseball teams take place at the end of March.
-The varsity level is reserved for the school’s most highly skilled players while the freshman and junior varsity teams are designed primarily for player development.
+Tryouts take place at the end of March.
+The varsity level is reserved for the school’s most highly skilled players, while the freshman and junior varsity teams are designed primarily for player development.

 |Cameron Seymour||9||Catcher/Pitcher |